St. Joseph's University, New York

-St. Joseph's University, New York (SJNY, SJU or St. Joe's) is a private Catholic university in New York State, with campuses in Brooklyn and Long Island.
+St. Joseph's University, New York (SJNY, SJU or St. Joe's) is a private Catholic university in New York State, United States, with campuses in Brooklyn and Long Island.
 The university provides education at the undergraduate and graduate levels, offering degrees in more than 54 majors and other programs.

 History

 Originally named "St. Joseph's College for Women", the college was founded by the Sisters of St. Joseph of Brentwood under the leaders of their superior Mother Mary Louis in response to the need for a day college for young women.
 It is the only historical women's college in the New York City borough of Brooklyn.
 SJC received its provisional charter from the Regents of the University of the State of New York in 1916.